 Others might be pretty confused.
 To overcome these problems, make a return list showing all the products being sent back.
 Ask your consumer to print the list and then put it in the box with returns.

-This pick-list would help to keep your consumers honest and make it much easier for fulfillment department to determine if the any online return is in order.
+This pick list would help to keep your consumers honest and make it much easier for the fulfilment department to determine if any online return is in order.

 5.)
 Copy your return policy from the pros